dragosargint/so_lecture_notes/data.md

 Let's run the program.
 Between each step, the program pauses so we can inspect the memory using `pmap`.
-We can continue the execution by pressing any key from the keyboard.
+We can continue the execution by pressing the ENTER key on the keyboard.

 ```
 root@celeste-5:[sbrk_allocation]# ./sbrk_allocation
 The initial program break is: 0x0000000000405000
-Press anything to coninue
+Press ENTER to coninue
 ```
 ```
 root@celeste-5:[sbrk_allocation]# pmap $(pgrep sbrk_allocation) | cat -n